-Mission Statement as a possibility for the 2018 Boards Conference. to the Board.
+PLANNED ACTIONS LED BY TIMEFRAME PROGRESS RESULT ACHIEVED Review the school's strategic direction and goals with input from major stakeholders.
+Board and Principal November 2018 March: Discussions with the three health school principals regarding a review of the shared Mission Statement as a possibility for the 2018 Boards Conference.
+Term 3: All staff have been involved in discussing the future direction of the school.
+October: Staff feedback presented to the Board.
 Develop a new planning system based in the changes to the Education Act.
 Board and Principal November 2018 October: Strategic Board meeting planned to review the format as well as the content.
 October: The Board agreed to maintain the current format.
 Confirm a programme of Board self-review.
 Board and Principal Term 1 Term 1: 2019 self-review goals to be set.
 Continue to refine a Board meeting programme that focuses more on strategic planning and review.
 Board and Principal Term 1 Board meeting schedule set and includes strategic and business meetings as well as travel to sites out of Auckland.
-OPERATIONAL TARGETS Targets 2018 2018 Annual Plan targets are r met.
+OPERATIONAL TARGETS Targets 2018 2018 Annual Plan targets are met.
 Evaluation and Future Directions The school's strategic direction has been reviewed with staff and the Board and a new strategic plan implemented.
 The practice of separating business and strategic meetings for the Board has been successful and it is intended that this practice will continue into 2019.